kiosc-france/teleport/rfd/0153-resource-guidelines.md

   string version = 3;
   // Common metadata that all resources share. teleport.header.v1.Metadata metadata = 4;
   // The specific properties of a Foo.
+These should only be modified by
+  // the creator/owner of the resource and not dynamically altered or updated.
   FooSpec spec = 5;
+  // Any dynamic state of Foo that is modified during runtime of the
+  // Teleport process.
+  FooStatus status = 6;
 }

-// FooSpec contains specific properties of a Foo. message FooSpec {
+// FooSpec contains specific properties of a Foo that MUST only
+// be modifed by the owner of the resource.
+These properties should
+// not be auotmatically adjusted by Teleport during runtime. message FooSpec {
   string bar = 1;
   int32 baz = 2;
   bool qux = 3;
+}

+// FooStatus contains dynamic properties of a Foo.
+These properties are
+// modified during runtime of a Teleport process.
+They should not be exposed
+// to end users and ignored by external IaC tools. message FooSpec {
+  google.protobuf.Timestamp next_audit = 1;
+  string teleport_host = 2;
 }
 ```